 And the coup de grâce was when she said jokingly, “It’s lonely at the top.”

-We said our goodbyes as I sat there for what seemed like hours thinking about her final comment, “It’s lonely at the top.”
+We said our goodbyes as I sat there for hours thinking about her final comment, “It’s lonely at the top.”

-Once I developed a regimen for getting tasks completed, I lived by that process.
+Once I developed a regimen for completing tasks, I lived by that process.

 This ritual had become my life, and I was always happy about my results.